richfaces/richfaces/README.md

     mvn clean package -Pjbas7

-or for JBoss AS 7.1.x
+or for JBoss AS 7.1.x / EAP 6

     mvn clean package -Pjbas71